DivyanshuSinha136/DivyanshuSinha136/README.md

 Python-inspired language with custom syntax, `.kc` file support, and plans for full IDE integration.

+### 🔹 CDNEE Programming Language

+CDNEE (Control Dynamic Native Execution Engine) is a high-level assembly-oriented programming language designed for direct access to native machine-code execution without the complexity of traditional assemblers or low-level compilers.
+It sits at a unique intersection: readable, structured syntax on the surface, bare-metal native performance underneath.

+Programs are written in .cdnee source files and run through the CDNEE runtime, which compiles and executes x86-64 machine code on the fly using a built-in JIT engine backed by NASM.
+You can drop into raw assembly, benchmark it, patch it at runtime, inspect its disassembly, snapshot its memory, and call foreign libraries — all from a single coherent source file.

 ### 🔹 Peacock OS

 Experimental lightweight operating system focused on performance, security, and system programming learning.